bobemoe/JHodgesKumaBundle/README.md

 ## ContentPage

-Various templates for easy layout swithcing of content pages:
+Various templates for easy layout switching of content pages:

 * 1 column
 * 2 column with left or right sidebar